What Is a Deep Learning Workstation?

 Compared to just a few years ago, the demand for data science and AI has skyrocketed, driving the development of products that can handle massive amounts of data and complex deep learning workflows.
 In many data science projects there are security concerns, making it difficult to move data to the cloud.
 This has driven a growing market for specialized on-premise workstations that can handle compute-intensive AI workloads, within the confines of the local data center.

-This is part of our series of articles about deep learning with GPUs.
+This is part of our series of articles about deep learning GPU.

 In this article: